 - 2 tablespoons tamari or soy sauce

-- 1 teaspoon cane sugar or honey
+- 1 teaspoon cane sugar or maple syrup

 - 1 small garlic clove